-The study of Australia's laws and legal system involves an understanding of institutions that make and reform our laws, and the relationship between the Australian people, the Australian Constitution and law-making bodies.
-In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and State parliaments and protects the Australian people through structures that act as a check on parliament in law-making.
+The study of Australia's laws and legal system includes an understanding of institutions that make and reform our laws.
+In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments, and how it protects the Australian people through structures that act as a check on parliament in law-making.
 Students develop an understanding of the significance of the High Court in protecting and interpreting the Australian Constitution.
-They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.
-Throughout this unit, students apply legal reasoning and information to actual scenarios.
+They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing changes to the law, and past and future constitutional reform.
+Throughout this unit, students apply legal reasoning and information to actual and/or hypothetical scenarios.

-Area of Study 1: The people and the Australian constitution Area of Study 2: The people, the parliament and the courts
+Area of Study 1: The people and the law-makers Area of Study 2: The people and the reform

 - Folios

 - Structured questions

-- Essays/reports (written and multimedia)
+- Essays/reports

 - Case studies

 - Class presentations

 - External end-of-year examination